gitter-badger/enkluplayer/docs/vine.controller.md

 }
 ```

-Finally, the `InjectableIUXController` keeps a reference to the root element that was created, accessible via the `Root` property.
+Finally, the `MonoBehaviourIUXController` keeps a reference to the root element that was created, accessible via the `Root` property.
 It then provides some handy integration with Unity lifecycle methods.

 `OnEnable` sets visibility of the root element to true, `OnDisable` sets it to false. `OnDestroy` destroys the root element.